cabo/ace-aif/draft-ietf-ace-aif.md

-Since the use of the extension defined in this section can be detected by the mentioning of the Dynamic-X permissions, there is no need for another explicit switch between the basic and the extended model; the extended model is always presumed once a Dynamic-X permission is present.
+Since the use of the extension defined in this section can be detected by the mentioning of the Dynamic-X permissions, there is no need for another explicit switch between the basic and the model extended by dynamic resource creation; the extended model is always presumed once a Dynamic-X permission is present.

 Data Model